Andrew Wyeth Paintings: 13 Iconic Works and His Legacy in 2025

 2. Wind From The Sea (1947)

-This is one of the many interior Andrew Wyeth paintings, showing the view from inside the Olson’s home, through an attic window to be exact.
-The curtains blow in the breeze with such lightness that this work of art appears more like a photograph than a painting.
-In the distance, you can make out a meandering road and a body of water.
+An interior view from the Olson home with curtains billowing inward shows the view from inside the Olsons’ home.
+The curtains are captured with such lightness that they appear more like a photograph than a painting.
+Through the window, you can see a meandering road and a body of water.

 3. Evening at Kuerners (1970)